itsnotthetim/FRA532_LAB1/README.md

 <p align="center"><img src="images/lab1.2/validation/" alt="PID controller Result fast velocity" /></p>

+> [!TIP]
+> Controller gains effected to the smoothness of path tracking, you can fine tune it to make this controller more smoother.

 ### 3 Pure Pursuit controller

 This controller is is a geometric method used for path tracking in autonomous vehicles and mobile robots.
 Its main goal is to generate steering commands that guide the vehicle along a predefined path.